labiium/pytestlab/docs/en/user_guide/measurement_session.md

 - **Parameters:** Variables to sweep or control (e.g., voltage, frequency, temperature).
 - **Instruments:** Devices under test, loaded from a `Bench` or individually.
-- **Measurement Functions:** Async functions that acquire data from instruments.
+- **Measurement Functions:** Functions that acquire data from instruments.
-- **Parallel Tasks:** Background coroutines (e.g., stimulus generation) running concurrently with data acquisition.
+- **Background Tasks:** Functions (e.g., stimulus generation) running in parallel with data acquisition.

 Sessions can be run as **parameter sweeps** (classic grid search) or in **parallel mode** (continuous acquisition with background tasks).